About the Australian Football Hall of Fame

 The committee considers candidates on the basis of record, ability, integrity, sportsmanship and character.
 The number of games played, coached or umpired or years of service is a consideration only and does not determine eligibility.

 Players are eligible only after they have been retired from the game for at least five years.
 Coaches, umpires, administrators and media representatives are eligible only after retirement.

-The Hall of Fame committee can select and enshrine up to six Hall of Fame members each year.
+The Hall of Fame committee can select and enshrine up to eight Hall of Fame members each year.
 Of those, at least two must have retired within 10 years of each induction ceremony.
 There must be at least one inductee selected from the category of administrator/umpire/media every two years.